-Summary: Propagating African Violets from leaf cuttings is an easy way to expand your collection.
+Summary: African Violet propagation from leaf cuttings is an easy way to expand your collection.
 Propagation can be done by placing leaf cuttings in water or soil.
 Learn the propagation techniques in this article and videos.

-African violets – botanically Saintpaulias – are easy plants to propagate.
+Regular African violet care – botanically Saintpaulia ionantha is very simple.
 Their care is pretty easy and they propagate readily through division or leaf cuttings.
 However, propagation by leaf cuttings is probably the most popular.

-The two most practical methods for rooting divisions or leaf cuttings is by placing them in either soil or water as both methods are practical.
+The two most practical methods for rooting divisions or leaf cuttings is by placing the African violet plants in either soil or water as both methods are practical.

 Cover a water-filled glass tumbler or mason jar with wax paper held in place with a rubber band.